namoopsoo/namoopsoo.github.io/content/note/2026-05-14--mine-the-gaps.md

 # Reality is the Bottleneck
 I am sure someone has already written abouy this in complexity theory, or chaos theory, but I think humans are at a theoretical upper bound for intelligence and impqct as constrained by the real world.
 Got reminded of this through the recursive self improvement topic [2] Carl discusses.

 Back to the addage that information is not enough for success else everyone would be a six pack ab wielding millionaire, reality is the bottleneck.
-Definijg intelligence is squishy but I threw in impact there too becauss no matter how good a model is , your brain or a statistical model, it will be wrong.
+Defining  intelligence is squishy but I threw in impact there too becauss no matter how good a model is , your brain or a statistical model, it will be wrong.

 > All models are wrong.
 Some are useful.

+### Not really reasoning
-There are not enough atoms in the universe to build compute to predict the correct path through q complex problem.
+There are not enough atoms in the universe to build compute to predict the correct path through a complex problem.
 And  path is the operative word here.
-Reasoning models have a very strange name because they dont think they do.
-They one shot write plans then run them.
+Reasoning models have a very strange name because they dont "think", they do.
+They one shot write plans then run them<sup>[7](#references)</sup>.
 They will course correct too of cours but they are doing it in reality not in a self contained logic center.

 They should really be called while -looped models, though code-harnessed , another recent term, is   more fitting.

+### The Age of Reason
+What is a better definition of reasoning?
+It is using logic and thought experiments and armchair testing ideas.
+It is thinking out loud.
+Actually that's probably why reasoning models got their name.
+Because of the chain of thought.
+And maybe I should go back to the previous paragraph and distinguish between an active agentic,--*touch and smell the world*--,   and chain of thought.

+So thinking out loud helps people I think in a different way than  the mimickry of what we see in LLM use.
+We have seen CoT not nedessarily having a benefit<sup>[8,9](#references)</sup>.

 # P vs NP Problem
 Everything may change if the P vs NP Problem is solved.
 If a problem can be easily verified, is there a way to solve it in general?